elastic/apm-pipeline-library/vars/README.md

 ## runWatcher
 Run the given watcher and send an email if configured for such an action.

+This particular step uses the watchers with the log action, if it's required to use another action then it will be required to be implemented here.
+See // NOTE

 ```
     def output = runWatcher(watcher: 'my-watcher-id')